PythonicPete/G-Cricket-Legacy/README.md

 > Due to data loss, the full source code is currently unavailable.
 This repository serves as an archive of the logic and the original output results.

 ## 📝 About the Project
 G-Cricket is a Python-based console application that simulates a cricket match.
-It allows users to manage teams, simulate overs, and track scores in real-time.
+It allows users to create teams, manage team, track scores in real-time,and many more..

 **Tech Stack:** Python (Core)